zimfw/git/README.md

   * `GbM` renames a branch even if the new branch name already exists.
   * `Gbs` lists branches and their commits with ancestry graphs.
   * `GbS` lists local and remote branches and their commits with ancestry graphs.
+  * `Gbu` unsets the remote-tracking information for the current or given branch.
+  * `GbG` deletes all local branches tracking remote branches that are gone.
   * `Gbx` deletes a branch.
   * `GbX` deletes a branch irrespective of its merged status.
-  * `GbG` deletes all local branches tracking remote branches that are gone.

 ### Commit